Waiheke Island/ Auckland is currently at Orange

 Check out below what we are doing to keep our guests safe during their stay with us on Waiheke Island.

 After guests depart/before guests arrive our properties are thoroughly cleaned using a professional cleaning company on the Island.
-This includes wiping high use surfaces including bathrooms, floors, toilets, and kitchens.
+This includes wiping high use surfaces including door handles, bathrooms, floors, toilets, and kitchens.

 Towels and linen are commercially cleaned between guests.

-We keep great records such as guest details and dates that staff, cleaners and tradespeople enter properties to ensure we can trace people’s movements.
+We keep up to date records such as guest details and dates that staff, cleaners and tradespeople enter properties to ensure we can trace people’s movements.
 If anyone has been unwell in the last 14 days they do not enter the property.

 Remember to download the NZ COVID Tracer app and keep track of where you have been on the island by scanning the QR codes on display.